magnuen2k/pgr305-Exam/README.md

 ## Our project
 We opted for the theme `Football players / football team` and made a website for the team Liverpool FC.
 It's a website that showcases players, staff and trophies, with options to add and edit all of it.

-Both backend are frontend are built the way shown in class.
+Both backend and frontend are built the way shown in class.
 A .NET/C# Web Api connected to MongoDB, and a frontend made in React with Typescript.

 Our database is setup so players, staff and trophies are their own collections inside a database.